CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_battery_backup_unit.html.markdown

 * `is_learn_cycle_requested`:(bool) This indicates learn cycle request of the battery backup unit of the storage controller.
 * `is_learn_cycle_transparent`:(bool) This indicates the learn cycle transparent for the battery backup unit of the storage controller.
 * `is_temperature_high`:(bool) This indicates the temperature is high for the battery backup unit of the storage controller.
+* `is_upgraded`:(bool) This field indicates the compute status of the catalog values for the associated component or hardware.
 * `is_voltage_low`:(bool) This indicates the voltage is Low for the battery backup unit of the storage controller.
 * `learn_cycle_progress_end_time_stamp`:(string) This refers to learn cycle progress end time of the battery backup unit of the storage controller.
 * `learn_cycle_progress_start_time_stamp`:(string) This refers to learn cycle progress start time of the battery backup unit of the storage controller.